falense/b2_fuse/README.md

 Usage notes:

 * Can be used as a regular filesystem, but should not (high latency)
-* Files are cached in memory.
-If you write or read very large files this may cause issues (you are limited by available ram)
+* Files are cached in memory or on disk.
+If using memory you are limited by the available memory, swapping will occur for very large files.
 * Neither permissions or timestamps are supported by B2.
 B2_fuse ignores any requests to set permissions.
 * Filesystem contains ".sha1" files, these are undeletable and contain the hash of the file without the postfix.
 This feature can be disabled by setting variable "enable_hashfiles" to False.
 * For optimal performance and throughput, you should store a few large files.
 Small files suffer from latency issues due to the way B2 API is implemented.
 Large files will allow you to saturate your internet connection.